WordPress/gutenberg/packages/env/README.md

 * [Docker](https://www.docker.com/)
 * [Node.js](https://nodejs.org/)
 * [npm](https://www.npmjs.com/) - Is bundled with Node.js.
-* Virtualization Technology - [VirtualBox](https://www.virtualbox.org/) is probably the most popular solution.
+* Virtualization Technology - [VirtualBox](https://www.virtualbox.org/) is the most popular solution.
 Other solutions such as Microsoft Hyper-V and VMWare can work as well.

 ## Usage